miha-q/cryptofoleo/README.md

 later in the communication, and at that point PRF() is called again with a different label "key expansion" again without the null terminator.
-Using different labels for different operations makes sure you get a different set of pseudorandom numbers per operations which both parties should agree upon.
+Using different labels for different operations makes sure you get a different set of pseudorandom numbers per operation which both parties should agree upon.

 The seed helps increase the unpredictability of the PRF function by